-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, it's not just one game under the microscope, but our first random grab-bag of stuff that's fun, but not necessarily enough to justify a full write-up of their own.

 Writing this column every week, it's not hard to find obscure and interesting games.
-Often though, things get put on the back-burner for various reasons - usually that while there's something neat about the game, the interesting bit is fairly simple.
+Often though, things get put on the back-burner for various reasons—usually because while there's something neat about the game, the interesting bit is fairly simple.
 Weird action games especially tend to be pretty easily summed up, at least unless you're planning to make one of those angry review shows on YouTube and need to complain about things that wouldn't be a problem if you'd actually read the manual.
 Ahem.

-This is actually part of the character creation system - three minigames you played that determined your starting situation.
-Many games have experimented with different ways, like random chance, point buy, and Ultima asking morality questions.
+This is actually part of the character creation system: three minigames you played that determined your starting situation.
+Many games have experimented with random chance, point buy, and Ultima asking morality questions.
 Heimdall opted for the oddly never-again-used 'throw axes at an understandably nervous girl's hair' approach.
-Beats rolling dice for charisma points...
+Beats rolling dice for charisma points.

 Now, obviously, you'd never even dream of hurling one straight into her face to see what happened.
-In the interests of Science though, the answer is that she ducks out of the way - not being quite as trapped in that pillory as she looks.
+In the interests of Science though, the answer is that she ducks out of the way—not quite as trapped in that pillory as she looks.
 Also, those braids are falsies, presumably because there are only so many Viking maidens around willing to risk not being fast enough at getting out of the way.

 But I digress, which beats having to undress.

-What's strange though about Granny's Place that it actually is a Zork rip-off, only with the promise of hookers instead of just frotzing yourself into a frenzy.
-As you step up to the house, you find a flashlight - which seems a little odd.
-Going inside though explains everything.
-As you probably know, the Zork games had a monster called 'grues' - as in "it is dark, you are likely to be eaten by a grue .'
+What's strange about Granny's Place that it actually is a Zork rip-off, only with the promise of hookers instead of just frotzing yourself into a frenzy.
+As you step up to the house, you find a flashlight—which seems a little odd.
+Going inside explains everything.
+As you probably know, the Zork games had a monster called a grue—as in "it is dark, you are likely to be eaten by a grue (opens in new tab)."
 In Granny's Place, that becomes "It is now pitch dark.
 If you go on, a hitman may find you."

-I've never been to a brothel, so maybe people who visit them like the danger of knowing they can be killed at any second, but this seems like a somewhat short-sighted way to do business and build repeat custom.
-And it's not simply a joke either.
+I've never been to a brothel, so maybe people who visit them like the danger of knowing they can be killed at any second, but this seems like a somewhat short-sighted way to build repeat custom.
+And it's not just a joke.
 Go wandering around in the dark, and:

 "A pair of gloved hands suddenly grab you by the throat!
 You struggle, but can't get free..."